Welcome

 Scope and Application

 Solicitation applies to all substantive crimes, including felonies and certain misdemeanors.
-The offense is committed even if the person solicited is not capable of committing the crime (e.g., an undercover officer).
+The offense is committed even if the person solicited is not capable of committing the crime (e.g., an undercover officer, a child, or a person who lacks mental capacity).

 Worked Example 1.1